Booleans

 Logical operators

-Returns true only if both operands are true:
+AND (&&) — Returns true only if both operands are truthy.
+Short-circuits on the first falsy value.

 true && true; // true